 There are several methods of email authentication, including:

-SPF (Sender Policy Framework) is a way to make sure that only certain servers can send emails from a specific domain.
-When someone gets an email, their server can check the SPF record to see if the server that sent the email is allowed to do so.
+SPF (Sender Policy Framework) defines the allowed mail servers for a given domain.
+When someone receives an email, their inbox server can check the SPF record to determine if the server that sent the email is authorized to do so.
+Example: I want to send newsletters for EmailToolTester.com via Brevo.
+For this to work, I have to enter Brevo’s mail server as “desired” in the SPF entry beforehand.

 By implementing these and other email authentication methods, organizations and individuals can help to protect their email communications and improve the deliverability of their messages.